fhiso/legacy-format/dates.md

-{.ednote}  At the time this draft was published, neither [ELF Data Model] nor [ELF Serialisation] were yet at the stage of having a first public draft available, however the TSC are working on them and hope to have first drafts available soon.
+{.ednote}  At the time this draft was published, neither [ELF Data Model] nor [ELF Serialisation] were yet at the stage of having a first public draft available, however FHISO's Technical Standing Committee (TSC) are working on them and hope to have first drafts available soon.

 An explanation of the conventions used in this standard can be found in {§conventions}, and the general concepts associated with time, calendars